Teaching English Volunteer Program in Laos - Luang Prabang

 Monasteries are common places for children in Laos to receive their education, and volunteers are a valuable source of English-speaking expertise in these lessons.
 The same can be said of local schools, where fluent English speakers are not commonly available to help teach schoolchildren.

-As an English Teaching volunteer you’ll help students, often from disadvantaged backgrounds, in either monasteries teaching monks or high schools in Luang Prabang and the ages can be from 10 to 25 years-old.
-Your lessons will be guided by the school curriculum, which the local staff can help you with.
+As an English Teaching volunteer you’ll help students, often from disadvantaged backgrounds, in either local high schools or in monasteries teaching monks and the ages can be from 10 to 25 years-old Your lessons will be guided by the school curriculum, which the local staff can help you with.
 As well as your time in the classroom, it’s expected you’ll spend time preparing your lessons each day.

 It is important to note, that it is a requirement for female volunteers on the Teaching project to wear a traditional Laos skirt known as “sinh”.
 You will be able to purchase this once you have arrived in Laos directly with the local team for an additional US$20 and you will be able to take this home with you as a souvenir.
 Alternatively, there may be some to borrow from the local team if you do not want to purchase one.